MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 If a kernel debugger is attached to the crashed machine, the machine will break into the kernel debugger after the crash dump file has been written.

-Many laptops use the PS/2 driver for the built-in keyboard.
-For these systems, consider creating both the USB and PS/2 registry keys.

 ## Defining alternate keyboard shortcuts to force a system crash from the keyboard

-You can configure values under the following registry subkeys for different keyboard shortcut sequences to generate the memory dump file:
+You can configure alternate values under the following registry subkeys for different keyboard shortcut sequences to generate the memory dump file:

 - For PS/2 keyboards: